marmotgraph/marmotgraph-core/docs/authentication.md

 Please note that the access token you're getting is short-lived.
 Your script/code therefore needs to be prepared to refresh the access token (by requesting a new token with the client credentials again).
-We usually achieve this by catching 401 status codes (Unauthorized) when executing a request on KG and by retrying the request again with a new token.
+We usually achieve this by catching 401 status codes (Unauthorized) when executing a request on MarmotGraph and by retrying the request again with a new token.

-Please note, that the official Python library for KG has convenience functionality to authorize with all of the above mentioned flows including an automated token refresh mechanism.
+Please note, that the official Python library for MarmotGraph has convenience functionality to authorize with all of the above mentioned flows including an automated token refresh mechanism.

 ### Authentication with a client
-Typical use-cases are unsupervised script or server 2 KG communications as well as the dual authentication case.
+Typical use-cases are unsupervised script or server 2 MarmotGraph communications as well as the dual authentication case.

 You should first create a "confidential" client as described in [Registering an OIDC client](https://wiki.ebrains.eu/bin/view/Collabs/the-collaboratory/Documentation%20IAM/FAQ/OIDC%20Clients%20explained/1.%20Registering%20an%20OIDC%20client%20v2/).

 Please note, that you can use an already existing client as long as it is "confidential".
 If your already existing client is "public", you need to register a second one.
-To ensure full compatibility with KG, make sure, you have the following settings to be configured:
+To ensure full compatibility with MarmotGraph, make sure, you have the following settings to be configured:

 - Access type
     - confidential